nikeshSaini/hospitalManagmentSystem/README.md

-Hospital Managment System Using JSP, Hibernate, SpringBoot(HMS)
+Hospital Managment System Using JSP,Thymeleaf, Hibernate, SpringBoot(HMS)

 ### Requirement
 For building and running the application you need: